jasonbrown-alis/build/docs/guides/getting-started/command-line-interface.md

 # Alis CLI Installation

-The **alis.exchange** command-line interface (CLI) is a powerful tool for managing resources on **alis.exchange**.
+The **Build OS** command-line interface (CLI) is a powerful tool for managing resources on **Build OS**.
 You can use this tool to perform many common platform tasks either from the command line or in scripts and other automations.
 Some example use cases for the CLI:

 - Create a new product / organisation;
 - Deploy new versions of your product;